Top Democrat reveals private call with Bolton that contradcits Trump claims

-"President Trump is wrong that John Bolton didn't say anything about the Trump-Ukraine scandal at the time the President fired him," Engel, D-N.Y., said in a statement.
+"President Trump is wrong that John Bolton didn't say anything about the Trump-Ukraine scandal at the time the President fired him," Engel, D-N.Y., chairman of the Foreign Affairs Committee, said in a statement.
 "He said something to me."

-Engel said that he reached out to the former national security adviser on Sept.
+Engel said that he reached out to Bolton on Sept.
 19 to ask if he would speak before the Foreign Affairs Committee regarding U.S. foreign policy.
-Engel said the two then had a call days later, on Sept.
+(Trump fired Bolton on Sept.
+10; Bolton says he quit.)
+Engel said he then spoke with Bolton days later, in a call on Sept.
 23, when Bolton "suggested to me — unprompted — that the committee look into the recall of Ambassador Marie Yovanovitch."

 Trump says he avoided 'World War Six' by not listening to BoltonJan.
 29, 202001:17

-Engel's remarks come as Trump berated his former national security adviser, bashing Bolton after he reportedly contradicted a key element of the president's impeachment defense in an upcoming book.
+Engel's remarks come as Trump berated Bolton after he reportedly contradicted a key element of the president's impeachment defense in an upcoming book.

-Earlier this week, The New York Times reported that according to a manuscript of Bolton's book, Trump told Bolton in August that nearly $400 million in aid to Ukraine would not be released until the country provided all of the information it had in connection to the investigations of Democrats the president sought.
+This week, The New York Times reported that, according to a manuscript of Bolton's book, Trump told Bolton in August that nearly $400 million in aid to Ukraine would not be released until the country provided all of the information it had in connection with the investigations into Democrats the president had sought.
 The manuscript has not been seen by NBC News.

 That reported conversation contradicts the president's impeachment defense, as Trump and allies have said the hold on military aid and investigations were not linked.
 Trump said he "NEVER" had such a conversation with Bolton.